 - Other things to do in East Sabah

-Flights to Borneo from Kuala Lumpur
+Flights from Kuala Lumpur

 There are numerous daily flights between Kuala Lumpur and Borneo.
 The three most popular airlines with regular flights under US $50 are AirAsia, Malaysia Airlines, and Malindo Air.
-Air Asia operates out of their new hub in Asia, the KLIA2 Terminal.
+Air Asia operates out of its new hub in Asia, the KLIA2 Terminal.

 If ticket prices are similar between airlines, keep in mind that Malaysia Airlines and Malindo Air have a checked baggage allowance.
 AirAsia will charge you an additional fee for checking a bag.